ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Disable Varnish when using Fastly

-If you are using Fastly, disable Varnish.
+If you're using Fastly, disable Varnish.
 See [Security advisory: EZSA-2020-002](https://developers.ibexa.co/security-advisories/ezsa-2020-002-unauthorised-cache-purge-with-misconfigured-fastly).

 ### Block upload of unwanted file types